 Southeast Terminaling Services Agreement-Morgan Stanley Capital Group.
 We have a terminaling and transportation services agreement with Morgan Stanley Capital Group relating to our Southeast terminals.
 The terminaling services agreement commenced on January 1, 2008 and has a seven-year term expiring on December 31, 2014, subject to a seven-year renewal option at the election of Morgan Stanley Capital Group.
-Under this agreement, Morgan Stanley Capital Group agreed to throughput a volume of refined product at our Southeast terminals that will, at the fee schedule contained in the agreement, result in minimum throughput payments to us of approximately \$32.3 million for the contract year ending December 31, 2009; with stipulated annual increases in throughput payments each contract year thereafter.
+Under this agreement, Morgan Stanley Capital Group agreed to throughput a volume of refined product at our Southeast terminals that will, at the fee schedule contained in the agreement, result in minimum throughput payments to us of approximately \$33.1 million for the contract year ending December 31, 2010; with stipulated annual increases in throughput payments each contract year thereafter.
 Morgan Stanley Capital Group's minimum annual throughput payment is reduced proportionately for any decrease in storage capacity due to out-of-service tank capacity.
-In exchange for its minimum throughput commitment, we agreed to provide Morgan Stanley Capital Group approximately 8.6 million barrels of light oil storage capacity at our Southeast terminals.
-Under this agreement we also agreed to undertake certain capital projects to provide renewable fuels blending functionality at certain of our Southeast terminals with estimated completion dates that extend through December 31, 2009.
+In exchange for its minimum throughput commitment, we agreed to provide Morgan Stanley Capital Group approximately 8.7 million barrels of light oil storage capacity at our Southeast terminals.
+Under this agreement we also agreed to undertake certain capital projects to provide renewable fuels blending functionality at certain of our Southeast terminals with estimated completion dates that extend through December 31, 2010.
 Upon completion of each of the projects, Morgan Stanley Capital Group has agreed to pay us an ethanol blending fee.
-We expect to receive payments through March 31, 2010 from Morgan Stanley Capital Group in the range of \$20 million to \$25 million.
+At December 31, 2009, we had received payments totaling approximately \$17 million and we expect to receive future payments through December 31, 2010 from Morgan Stanley Capital Group in the range of \$4 million to \$8 million.

-Should a force majeure event render performance impossible with respect to an asset for at least 30 consecutive days, Morgan Stanley Capital Group's obligations would be temporarily suspended with respect to that asset.
+If a force majeure event occurs that renders performance impossible with respect to an asset for at least 30 consecutive days, Morgan Stanley Capital Group's obligations would be temporarily suspended with respect to that asset.
 If a force majeure event continues for 30 consecutive days or more and results in a diminution in the storage capacity we make available to Morgan Stanley Capital Group, Morgan Stanley Capital Group's minimum revenue commitment would be reduced proportionately for the duration of the force majeure event.

-Morgan Stanley Capital Group may assign the terminaling services agreement only with the consent of the conflicts committee of our general partner.
+Morgan Stanley Capital Group may not assign the terminaling services agreement without our consent.